 Bulk Ingredients

 The pouch meals predominantly featured in this article might be your most convenient option for backcountry dining, but they aren’t the only way to eat dehydrated or freeze-dried ingredients.
 Maybe you’re pinching your pennies, cooking for the masses, or just enjoy channeling your inner chef in the wilderness.
-You can find bulk dehydrated and freeze-dried ingredients from a number of online vendors, including Harmony House Foods, HQ Organics, and PackIt Gourmet.
-And recipes aren’t hard to come by: with a simple Google search you can find tasty meal ideas like this Beef and Barley Stew
+You can find bulk dehydrated and freeze-dried ingredients from a number of online vendors, including Harmony House Foods, High Quality Organics, and Packit Gourmet.
+And recipes aren’t hard to come by: With a simple Google search, you can find tasty meal ideas like this Beef and Barley Stew

 DIY Dehydrated Meals